-1. Great Expectations – When we place an order, we now expect the product to ship as soon as we press the “buy” button.
-Free shipping is a prerequisite as well as tracking info.
+Great Expectations – When we place an order, we now expect the product to ship as soon as we press the “buy” button.
+Free shipping is a given, as is tracking info.
 If there is a problem, expectations are that with no cost, action, or responsibility on our end it will be taken care of.

-2. Breaking the Duopoly – Beginning in the late 1990’s, we watched as Thermo Electron began an unprecedented acquisition campaign that continues today.
-In 2002, then VWR Scientific Products (now VWR International) was at near parity with Fisher Scientific, each with about $4B in sales.
-In the 15 years since, Thermo Fisher has grown to over $16B in sales while VWR has grown to roughly $5B.
+Breaking the Duopoly – Beginning in the late 1990’s, we watched as Thermo Electron began an unprecedented acquisition campaign that continues today.
+In 2002, then VWR Scientific Products (now Avantor) was at near parity with Fisher Scientific, each with about $4B in sales.
+In the 15 years since, Thermo Fisher has grown to over $45B in sales while Avantor has grown to roughly $7B.
 Internally, both organizations have considered their positions “safe” because they are, in their words, a “duopoly.”
 As a duopoly, their market dominance was beyond challenge.

-In Physics, we learned Newton’s 3rd Law – For every action there is an equal and opposite reaction.
+In Physics, we learned Newton’s 3rd Law: For every action there is an equal and opposite reaction.
 Market forces aren’t immune from this law either.
 Mia Hamm famously said: “It’s more difficult to stay on top than to get there.”
-And these words are not lost on Fisher and VWR.
+And these words are not lost on Fisher and Avantor.